SolomonChidera/Freecodecamp/README.md

-# What am learning in freecode-camp
+# What am learning at free-code camp